Jayraj-333-ML-AI-DRL/InvoiceInsight-Harnessing-Gemini-Pro-Vision-LLM-for-Extraction/README.md

 - Streamlit
 - PIL (Python Imaging Library)
 - dotenv
-- google.generativeai
+- google.generativeai / OpenAI

 ## About

-This project utilizes Streamlit, a popular Python library for building interactive web applications, and the GenAI API for generating content based on images and prompts.
+This project utilizes Streamlit, a popular Python library for building interactive web applications, and the GenAI / OpenAI API for generating content based on images and prompts.
 It demonstrates the potential of AI in automating tasks such as invoice processing and information extraction.